musana-engineering/musana.engineering.github.io/drafts/2025-9-13-planet-scale-network-orchestration-on-azure.markdown

 tags: [ai, mlops, devops, kubernetes, azureml, snowflake, argo]
 ---

-Microsoft Azure’s network is massive with 60+ regions, 220+ datacenters, 170+ edge sites, and 165,000 miles of fiber.
-For platform engineers, it’s a unique canvas to build planet scale network architectures for globally available applications.
+Microsoft Azure’s global network is immense: more than 60 regions, 220+ datacenters, 170+ edge sites, and 165,000 miles of fiber.
+For platform engineers, this is a unique canvas for building planet-scale architectures that power globally available applications.

 The challenge?
 Orchestration at scale.
-Manually wiring regions, enforcing security policies worldwide, and ensuring resilience isn’t practical.
+Manually wiring regions, enforcing security policies worldwide, and ensuring resilience is neither practical nor sustainable.

-The answer is automation and intent based management.
-At the center of this approach is Azure Virtual Network Manager (AVNM), which manages virtual network connectivity and enforces security rules at scale.
+The solution lies in automation and intent-based management.
+At the core of this approach is Azure Virtual Network Manager (AVNM), which provides centralized connectivity management and enforces security at scale.

-This post shows how to use AVNM and Infrastructure as Code (IaC) to design, automate, and manage a secure, scalable, and resilient global network on Azure through the lense of a fictious company looking to expand and establish it's presence globally.
+This guide demonstrates how to use AVNM and Infrastructure as Code (IaC) to design, automate, and operate a secure, resilient, and scalable global network illustrated through the lens of a fictitious company expanding its global footprint.

 ### Table of Contents
 - [Introduction](#introduction)